 The shampoo has no sulfates, fragrances, or artificial colors.
 Like all Burt’s Bees products, it’s cruelty-free.
 The shampoo is very watery and can be difficult to lather.
 The scent is a very light, honey smell.

-Best Waterless: The Spruce Waterless Pet Wash in Lavender
+Best Waterless: The Spruce Waterless Pet Wash in Oatmeal

 Plant-based with no parabens, phthalates, or dyes